hgoldstein95/hgoldstein95.github.io/_drafts/tourist.md

 comments, you're generally only reading to understand a particular line or set of lines.
 Maybe a docstring on a module or function gives you *sligtly* more context, but the main goal is still to explain the code that's written *right here*.
-To be clear, I don't think this limitation is a bad thing for inline comments -- it's actually kind of important.
-At a certain point, too many inline comments can start to make it hard to read the actual code.
+When inline comments to try to explain broader context, it can start to get hard to read the actual code.
 Tourist's idea of documentation that is connected to a code location but not written inline is an attractive solution to this problem.

-Of course, both inline comments and long-form documentation are important, and Tourist doesn't necessarily intend to replace them.
+Of course, both inline comments and long-form documentation are important, and Tourist doesn't necessarily intend to replace either.
 Long-form documentation is still crucial for less technical documentation like user manuals, as well as for more external techncial things like release notes.
 Inline comments provide important insight into the nitty-gritty details of an